 Camilo Domeniconi, c.
 1835

 A rare and wonderful circa 1835 oil on canvas painting of a Chilean aristocrat with parrot firmly attributed to Italian painter Camilo Domeniconi, having red and white fur cape seated in a neoclassical armchair having lion-head armrest terminal with his obviously treasured pet, a large scarlet macaw parrot, balanced between right hand and wood and brass perch.
 Minimal 20th century giltwood frame with former collection tag at lower right.
 Canvas measures 25.6″ wide by 32.13″.
-Reverse having a partially indecipherable original red wax seal with ‘Trieste’ visible.
+Reverse having a partially decipherable original red wax seal with ‘Trieste’ visible.
 A truly exceptional and visually dynamic work from an incredibly rare and important painter working in early 19th century South America.
+There is a signature at lower right that reads “L. Pouet” and is believed to be the name of the sitter as it is of much later date and not by the hand of the painter.

 Camilo Domeniconi (born Italy c.
 1800 – died Rome 1860)